-The FairShares Institute for Cooperative Social Entrepreneurship is a Higher Education Innovation Fund (HEIF) project at Sheffield Business School (SBS) within Sheffield Hallam University (SHU).
+The FairShares Institute for Cooperative Social Entrepreneurship started as a Higher Education Innovation Fund (HEIF) project at Sheffield Business School (SBS) within Sheffield Hallam University (SHU).
 In 2017, it was accepted into membership of the EMES International Research Network and is co-host for the 7th EMES International Research Conference in 2019.

 Current and Future Courses

 In December 2018, the first of four professional development courses (and related accreditations) went live.
 To register and enrol for FairShares Institute Courses, navigate to:

 Courses Planned for Later

 A key output of the initial project was the creation of a set of model rules for bone fide co-operative societies wishing to register in England, Wales or Scotland.